 Then mean embeddings of all nodes are usually used to represent the graph-level embedding, let $|G_i|$ denote the number of nodes in the $i$-th graph, then the graph-level embeddings are generated as,

-For semi-supervised multiclass classification, the cross entropy is used as the objective function over all training examples \cite{cao2016deep,cao2015grarep},
+For semi-supervised multiclass classification, the cross entropy is used as the objective function over all training examples \citep{cao2016deep,cao2015grarep},

-where $\mathcal{Y}_L$ is the set of node indices which have labels in node classification tasks, or set of graph indices in graph classification tasks. $Z_{lf}$ denotes the prediction of labels, which are outputs of a linear layer with an activation function, inputing $h^{(l)}(v)$ in node classification task, and $\Phi(G_i)$ in graph classification task.
+where $\mathcal{Y}_L$ is the set of node indices that have labels in node classification tasks or the set of graph indices in graph classification tasks. $Z_{lf}$ denotes the prediction of labels, which are outputs of a linear layer with an activation function, inputting $h^{(l)}(v)$ in the node classification task, and $\Phi(G_i)$ in the graph classification task.